jonlpersson/ed-latimore/site/_posts/2022-11-03-how-to-dress-like-a-man.md

 Professional tailoring is the best investment you can make if you want your clothing to have the best fit.

-Tailors work with all sorts of menswear and outerwear to make sure it's the perfect fit for your body type.
+Tailors work with all sorts of menswear and outerwear to make sure it’s the perfect fit for your body type.
 It’s the closest thing you can get to clothing that is custom made for you.

 Quality tailors know how to accentuate everything from your face shape to your hairstyle, and can alter your clothing to make you look taller if you’re on the shorter side.